 It’s out there, lurking in mailboxes across the nation.
 The white envelope makes is appear to be harmless, just like any other piece of mail.
 But it is anything but harmless.
 In fact, it is often devastating, ruining a person’s chance at obtaining financial health and generous living.

 It’s your car payment.

-In America, we love our cars.
+According to Finance Brokers Sunshine Coast in America, we love our cars.
 But the relationship is anything but reciprocal.
 We hand over our money for them.
 And, in turn, they destroy our financial health.

 The average monthly payment for a new car just hit a record high ($515).
 Not to be outdone, the average payment for a used car also hit a record high ($371).
 Why is this a problem.
 Here are a few reasons:

 - Car are depreciating assets.
 This means that they lose value over time.
 “Over time” may be generous.
 A new car will lose about 10% of its value as soon as you drive off the lot.
 So if you purchases a car for $35,000, $3,500 of its value disappears before you can get home.
 And after five year, the car will lose around 60% of its value.
 Yikes.=